Parametrised noncommutative motives and equivariant cubical descent in algebraic K-theory: Aspects of parametrised category theory

 \begin{rmk} While we have not pursued it here so as not to obfuscate the general exposition and since we will not be needing it for our purposes, we believe that the notion of Borel objects and its attendant monoidality theory above can be developed more generally for any atomic orbital base category $\baseCat$ equipped with a full subcategory $b\colon \B\hookrightarrow \baseCat$ which is a \textit{sieve}, i.e. if we are given a morphism $C\rightarrow X$ in $\baseCat$ where $X\in\B$, then $C\in\B$ too.
 The main point is that this will allow the proof of \cref{prop:masterBorelificationLocalisation} to go through, from which much else should follow via careful analyses of all the notions involved. \end{rmk}

 \begin{rmk} The theorem above is a slight expansion and strengthening of \cite[Thm.
 3.3.4, Prop.
 3.3.6]{kaifThesis} from the author's thesis.
-Since then, an article \cite{lucyYang} of Lucy Yang's has appeared that gave a concrete description of $C_p$--$\mathbb{E}_{\infty}$--algebras which in particular also yields \cref{monoidalBorelificationPrinciple} (3) in the special of $G= C_p$. \end{rmk}
+Since then, an article \cite{lucyYang} of Lucy Yang's has appeared that gave a concrete description of $C_p$--$\mathbb{E}_{\infty}$--algebras which in particular also yields \cref{monoidalBorelificationPrinciple} (3) in the special of $G= C_p$.
+Another approach to proving the theorem has also since appeared in \cite{phil}. \end{rmk}